danielpclark/digits/README.md

 [![crates.io version](https://img.shields.io/crates/v/digits.svg)](https://crates.io/crates/digits)
 [![License](https://img.shields.io/crates/l/digits.svg)]()

 Digits is a custom character base numeric sequencer.
 This crate is designed for infinite character progressions.
-It will contain additive methods such as `add` and `mul`.  _Documentation is coming very soon!_
+It will contain additive methods such as `add` and `mul`.

 This is an extension on top of [base_custom](https://github.com/danielpclark/base_custom).